mcneel/developer.rhino3d.com/admin.md

 - What, Where, How, Why table on [homepage]({{ site.baseurl }}) does not work on iOS's Safari.
 Fix it.
 - Page width resizes each time templates are switched.
 This is annoying.
 - Add bylines to guides footer or some template?
-- New favicon that reads better
+- Main site logo needs reconsideration
 - Rhino plungin logo puzzle-piece should fit with Grasshopper addin puzzle-piece
-- Main site logo needs reconsideration
 - We could report samples that are not passing tests.